coil-kt/coil/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability with Coil, please report it at colin[at]colinwhite.me.
+If you discover a security vulnerability with Coil, please report it by sending an email to colin <@> colinwhite.me.